 DIY Gel Manicure Alternatives

-Thanks to the visual ASMR glory of their application process, dip powder nails have become the social media trend dujour.
+Thanks to the visual ASMR glory of their application process, dip powder nails has become the social media trend du jour.
 The technique is popular for its long-lasting durability (up to a month!) and easy at-home application.
 The system follows a sequence of applying a bonding agent onto clean nails, dipping or painting overtop with the colored powder, and then sealing everything in with a top coat to achieve results similar to those of gel nails.
 The main drawback is that the removal process requires soaking, similar to acrylics, which can be a bit time-consuming.
 It's important to be diligent about doing this correctly, as failing to do so or attempting to peel off the color (eek!) will damage the nail plate and weaken the nail.